-The first year of a two year small group-based sequence the teaches students interviewing, physical diagnosis, and differential diagnostic skills; bioethics, medical humanities, health systems and economics; community, preventive, and public health.
-Introduces care of special populations including the disabled.
+The first year of a two year small group-based sequence that teaches students interviewing, physical and differential diagnostic skills, bioethics, medical humanities, health systems and economics, along with community, preventive, and public health.
+Doctoring introduces the care of special populations including the disabled.

 Evidence-based Clinical Reasoning 1-2

 A two year sequence first introducing students to principles of statistics and evidence-based medicine, then applying that knowledge in small group based problem based learning (PBL) cases in which students research topics relevant to the presented cases and teach their small group peers what they learned.
 The course emphasizes evidence-based and lifelong learning principles.

 Years 1 and 2 of the curriculum are a continuum that introduce students to an organ system-based overview of normal and disease processes, increasing the emphasis on diseases and therapy as the courses progress.
 Courses integrate anatomy, physiology, pathophysiology, cell biology, biochemistry, microbiology and pharmacology relevant to the organ systems under study.

 - Course 1: Musculoskeletal System - dissection based anatomy of the back and extremities; physiology and biochemistry of muscle contraction